NCAS-CMS/cf-python/docs/source/performance.rst

 performance is strongly dependent on the nature of these chunks.

 By default, chunks have a size of at most ``128 MiB`` and prefer square-like shapes.
-A new default chunk size may be set with the `cf.chunksize` function.
+A new default chunk size is set with the `cf.chunksize` function.
 The default chunk size and shape may be overridden by `cf.read`, as well when creating `cf.Data` instances ab initio.
 Any data may be re-chunked after its creation with the